onflow/flow-nft/README.md

 }
 ```

-and the royalty can indicate whatever fungible token it wants to accept via the type of the generic `{FungibleToken.Reciever}` capability that it specifies:
+and the royalty can indicate whatever fungible token it wants to accept via the type of the generic `{FungibleToken.Receiver}` capability that it specifies:

 ```cadence
 pub struct Royalty {